Maripirs/TicTacTwo/README.md

-# TicTacTwo - Accelerated Tic Tac Roe
+# TicTacTwo - Accelerated Tic Tac Toe
 A web based implementation of an *accelerated* version of Tic-Tac-Toe

 ## What's Different?